Inca Trail: A Helpful Breakdown of the Main Topics Trekkers Ask About

 Yes, permits are required for each tour and must be obtained through a licensed operator.
 You cannot make the Classic Inca Trail on your own.

 Permits cannot be changed, refunded, transferred, or canceled.
 Your spot will be empty if you don’t show up for your walk.
-Permits for the 4-day tour often sell out months in advance.
+Licenses for the 4-day tour often sell out months in advance.

 Is there an age limit for hikers?